-0x1E-Bit[4] Power-Down Control Select
+0x1E 4 Power-Down Control Select

 This bit determines whether power-down is controlled manually or automatically by the chip.
-If automatic control is selected (Register 0x1E, Bit 4), the AD9983A decision is based on the status of the sync detect bits (Register 0x24, Bit 2, Bit 3, Bit 6, and Bit 7).
+If automatic control is selected (Register 0x1E, Bit 4), the AD9981's decision is based on the status of the sync detect bits (Register 0x24, Bits 2, 3, 6, and 7).
 If either an Hsync or a sync-on-green input is detected on any input, the chip powers up or powers down.
-For manual control, the AD9983A allows the flexibility of control through both a dedicated pin and a register bit.
+For manual control, the AD9981 allows the flexibility of control through both a dedicated pin and a register bit.
 The dedicated pin allows a hardware watchdog circuit to control power-down, while the register bit allows power-down to be controlled by software.
-With manual power-down control, the polarity of the power-down pin must be set (Register 0x1E, Bit 2) whether it is used or not.
+With manual power-down control, the polarity of the powerdown pin must be set (0x1E, Bit 2) whether it is used or not.
 If unused, it is recommended to set the polarity to active high and hardwire the pin to ground with a 10 k Ω resistor.

-Table 46.
-Auto Power-Down Select.
+Table 44.
+Auto Power-Down Select

-Power-Down Select Result 0 Manual power-down control (user determines power-down) 1 Auto power-down control (chip determines power-down)
+Power-Down Select Result 0 Manual power-down control (User determines power-down) 1 Auto power-down control (Chip determines power-down)

-0x1E-Bit[3] Power-Down
+0x1E 3 Power-Down

 This bit is used to manually place the chip in power-down mode.
 It is only used if manual power-down control is selected (see Bit 4 above).
-Both the state of this register bit and the power-down pin (Pin 17) are used to control manual powerdown.
+Both the state of this register bit and the power-down pin (Pin 17) are used to control manual power-down.
 (See the Power Management section for more details on power-down.)

-Table 47.
+Table 45.
 Power-Down Settings